New Apostolic Church: Host Bakery

 The main bakery is located in Bielefeld, Germany.
 One host is produced every 1.5 seconds, thus almost 130,000 hosts can be produced per day.
 In 2007, 230 million hosts were delivered to 50 countries in Europe, the Americas and a few in Asia and Africa.
 The bakery was founded in 1925 by a New Apostolic master baker named Pflug from Herne, Germany.

 Chief Apostle Niehaus had the first hosts produced for New Apostolic Christians at the front lines during World War I. Before this, Holy Communion had been celebrated according to the Catholic Apostolic custom, with a piece of bread and a draught from a special wine jar.

 A further host bakery was built in Cape Town, South Africa, in 2003.
 It supplies the southern states in Africa with hosts, producing 240,000 of them per day.

 Charitable work

 Charitable and social work is growing in significance, including donations of food, medicine and clothing.
 Ministers hand on many donations.
 In poor countries and regions, Kindergartens, schools, orphanages, hospitals, retirement homes and clinics receive financial support.
 One such example is the "Amazing Grace" children's homes in South Africa.
 The church also supports interdenominational missionary and charitable organisations.
 The head office of NAK-karitativ, association for relief projects of the church, is located in Dortmund, Germany.
-It is officially valued as an exemplary social organisation.